Medically reviewed on Aug 29, 2018

 Sometimes the procedure is done with sedation and local anesthesia, which numbs only part of your body.
 In other cases, general anesthesia — which renders you unconscious — is recommended.

 During the procedure

-- Traditional face-lift.
-Your doctor will make incisions in your hairline starting at your temples, continuing down and around the front of your ears and ending behind your ears in your lower scalp.
+- A traditional face-lift incision starts at your temples in the hairline, continues down and around the front of your ears and ends behind your ears in your lower scalp.
 An incision might be made under your chin to improve the appearance of your neck.

-- Neck lift.
-Your doctor will make incisions starting in front of your earlobes and continuing around behind your ears in your lower scalp as well as a small incision under your chin.
+- Neck lift incision starts in front of your earlobe and continues around your ear into your lower scalp.
+A small incision also is made under your chin.